ribeaud/SWA/lectures/4/readme.md

 .right-column[
   ## The Stable Abstractions Principle

   Stable components should be abstract, and vice versa.
-An example of an abstract stable component is a high-level policy which is changed by extension following the [OCP](../3/#7).
+An example of an abstract stable component is a high-level policy which is changed by extension following the **OCP**.

   This suggests that that there are four extremes that a package can fall into.